All Undergraduate Courses - College of Nursing

 NUR 236.
 Foundations and Health Assessment Concepts Practicum.
 1 credit.
 FA, SP

 NUR 236 provides opportunities for students to apply assessment, foundational nursing, and interprofessional concepts learned within co-requisite courses.
 Emphasis is placed on developing basic skills, techniques, and foundational nursing concepts necessary to conduct a comprehensive health assessment and provide safe, quality patient care.
 (45 practicum hours).
-P: Admission to ANC; Compliance Requirements completed; CO: NUR 235.
+P: Admission to Accelerated Bachelor of Nursing program; Compliance Requirements completed; CO: NUR 235.

 NUR 243.
 Care Management Concepts I. 5 credits.
 FA, SP